awsdocs/aws-transfer-user-guide/doc_source/API_UpdateUser.md

 ### Example<a name="API_UpdateUser_Example_1"></a>

-The following example updates a user account\.
+The following example updates a Transfer Family user\.

 #### Sample Request<a name="API_UpdateUser_Example_1_Request"></a>